-My name is Phillip Cornwell and I am a WordPress web designer and developer.
+My name is Phillip Cornwell and I am a Happiness Engineer in Automattic’s WooCommerce division.
 I like to help users get their websites and e-commerce sites running well so I’m using this site to provide WooCommerce and WordPress tips and tricks to users of those products.
 I have almost 10 years of experience working with WordPress professionally.
 Most of my experience is as a freelancer.
-Because of this, most of my professional work is related to the WordPress.org framework.
+Because of this, my professional work is largely related to the WordPress.org framework.
 I am also experienced with WordPress Multisite, WooCommerce, and many of its extensions.

 I would also like to share parts of my professional journey in the wider WordPress and WooCommerce communities.
 There are many of those who do not get to see this side of our industry, or who are trying to get where I am and would like to know more.
 I attend WordPress events for work and personally, so I will share more of those experiences as well.